T. Y. McGill

-Torrone "T. Y." McGill Jr. (born November 23, 1992) is an American football nose tackle for the San Francisco 49ers of the National Football League (NFL).
+Torrone "T. Y." McGill Jr. (born November 23, 1992) is an American professional football nose tackle.
 He played college football at NC State and signed with the Seattle Seahawks as an undrafted free agent in 2015.
 McGill has since been a member of several other NFL teams.

-High school and college career
+Early life and college

 McGill was captain of both the football and basketball teams at Wayne County High School, and was an all-region selection after his junior and senior seasons.
 In 2010, he was selected to play in the 2010 Georgia North/South All-Star game and was recruited during his senior year by North Carolina State.

 McGill was a starter in his freshman year at NC State, and finished his career with 120 total tackles and 10 sacks.
 McGill was suspended for two games in his senior year for undisclosed disciplinary reasons.

 Professional career

+Pre-draft

 McGill did not receive an invite to the 2015 NFL Combine, but did participate in a Pro Day at NC State.

 Seattle Seahawks

 McGill was signed as a free agent by the Seattle Seahawks on May 15, 2015, after attending their mini-camp on a try out basis.
-He was signed to the 90-man roster, and impressed early on, with Head Coach Pete Carroll claiming "All the way through all of our workouts, he’s been impressive.", and he was projected to make the final 53-man roster.
+He was signed to the 90-man roster, and impressed early on, with head coach Pete Carroll claiming "All the way through all of our workouts, he’s been impressive.", and he was projected to make the final 53-man roster.
 McGill was waived by the Seahawks on September 5, 2015.